Send the link below via email or IMCopy

 I was responsible for directing the creative output, monetisation, content strategy, and feature delivery for Ghost Recon Phantoms.

-This included game systems and monetsation design, UX, game environments, audio, and ensuring the content program delivered against business and consumer needs.
+This included game systems and monetsation design, UX, game environments, audio, and ensuring the content program delivered against business and player needs.

 2013 - Present

-From its launch in April 2014 and throughout my tenure, Ghost Recon Phantoms was consistently among the top 3-5 most played "Free-to-Play" games on Steam.
+From its launch (April 2014) and throughout my tenure, Ghost Recon Phantoms was consistently in the top 5 most played "Free-to-Play" games on Steam.

 We also received positive coverage from major gaming websites such as IGN, Gamespot and Polygon, as well as appearing in a feature in Singapore's TODAY newspaper.

 Producer - Nonstop Games (a King Studio)

 I owned the Product Vision (from initial conception), and lead a team of developers, artists. and designers working on a F2P game.